Winners of 2022 Boundary Waters Photo Contest

 For those of us who have traveled to the Boundary Waters with kids, it’s a whole different trip.
 You might have to slow down, be patient and carry a few more things on portages – until one day they get the courage to step up and carry some of their own weight.
 And this photo shows that very moment towards the end of a trip, when Liesl (8) decided to give this heavy pack a try between Horse Laken and Mudro Entry Point.
 Proud dad Pete said, “Seeing the BWCA through kids eyes is a wonderful treat.”
 We bet he can’t wait for younger sister Hazel to try a pack too!

 Winner: Friends and Family

 A big congratulations to this year’s winners, and thank you to all of our photo contest entrants!
 We hope these shots have inspired you to get outside and add to your own BWCA photo collection.
-For those looking for more inspiration and ideas, check out our 2020 winners.
-Want to up your photo game?
-Check out these tips, and a presentation on better canoe and kayak photos from professional photographer Bryan Hansel.
+Want to see more great photos?
+Check out our 2020 winners and 2021 winners or follow us on Instagram.
+And start getting ready for next year’s contest – check out these tips, and a presentation on better canoe and kayak photos from professional photographer Bryan Hansel.

 Might climate change usher in a new era of conservation in the Boundary Waters that will likely require us to…

 Are we seeing a profound ecosystem shift that will fundamentally transform the Boundary Waters in our lifetimes?…

 Welcome to another year of our annual Holiday Gift Guide!
 If you’re here, there’s probably a paddler or Boundary Waters…